brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

 eel.start('main.html', size=(650, 612))
 ```

-When I have used this in the past, the size doesn't always match up, a good example of this is in my [auto-py-to-exe]({{ url_for('blog_post', path='auto-py-to-exe') }}) project which uses `size=(650, 612)` but renders the window about 636x605.
+When I have used this in the past, the size doesn't always match up, a good example of this is in my [auto-py-to-exe](/blog/post/auto-py-to-exe/) project which uses `size=(650, 612)` but renders the window about 636x605.
 When looking at the inner dimensions of the window using JavaScript; window.innerHeight returns 573 and window.innerWidth returns 634.

 This shows you might have to play around with these values until you get them where you want but they do work (just not as expected).